 Naomi Lowe set up Nibsy’s, Reading’s first dedicated gluten-free café, in Cross Street in 2014, following a career in investment management.
-In the last five years the café has gone from strength to strength and remains Reading’s only venue specifically catering to this sector of the market.
-Nibsy’s won the Reading Retail Award for Best Café in 2017.
-Naomi is currently writing her first book of recipes.
+Over seven years the café went from strength to strength, remaining Reading’s only venue specifically catering to this sector of the market and winning the Reading Retail Award for Best Café in 2017.
+Naomi sold the café to new owners YayLo in July 2021, who have continued to run it as a gluten free business, and her first book of recipes came out in November 2021.
 She lives with her husband and two children off the Oxford Road.

 What are you missing most while we’re all in lockdown?
 Losing my “rhythm” and not being able to see my mum.

 What’s the biggest difference you notice between corporate life and running a café?
 Corporate life was easy.
 Running a coffee shop takes a lot more out of me (but gives back, too).
 I could go on about the differences and sacrifices I’ve had to make, but the reward and the team, the people and the sense of achievement are worth the effort.